 Daniel Kahneman, Thinking, Fast and Slow, Farrar, Straus and Giroux, 2011 — A deep dive into the mind by an authority on the subject, illustratively and well explained using two fictitious actors or systems.
 The associative memory master and coherence seeking System One that can jump to conclusions but mostly runs on autopilot.
 And the slow and effortful thinking System Two that gets invoked whenever System One is out of its depth or System Two decides to intervene on its own.
 Even though not an exact representation of our mind, it does provide some great insights of how fallacies and biases come to be.
 Or is that just another instance of the narrative bias…?!

 Nassim Nicholas Taleb, The Black Swan.
-The Impact of the Highly Improbable, Allen Lane, 2007 — A very long read on the extreme impact of rare and hard to predict outlier events, why forecasting is best avoided in general, games are not a good representation of random events, and chance plays a far greater influence in our lives that we like to admit (myself included).
+The Impact of the Highly Improbable, Allen Lane, 2007 — The second book in the Incerto series and a very long read on the extreme impact of rare and hard to predict outlier events, why forecasting is best avoided in general, games are not a good representation of random events, and chance plays a far greater influence in our lives than we like to admit (myself included).

 General Next Reads